 Safety and reliability are paramount in the aviation industry, serving as the bedrock upon which airlines build their reputations.
-Airlines invest heavily in safety protocols, training, and technology to ensure that passengers can travel with peace of mind.
-For instance, the Federal Aviation Administration (FAA) in the United States mandates rigorous safety standards that airlines must adhere to, including regular maintenance checks, pilot training, and emergency preparedness drills.
+Airlines invest heavily in safety protocols, training, and technology so that passengers can travel with peace of mind.
+In the United States, the Federal Aviation Administration (FAA) mandates rigorous standards for air carriers operating under 14 CFR Part 121—covering training, maintenance, and emergency preparedness drills.[1][2]

 Key Takeaways